Which Airlines Still Offer First Class from Australia?

 Beware of the high fuel surcharges when redeeming Qantas points or Skywards miles for Emirates flights.
 These can be over $1,000 for a one-way flight.
 Fuel surcharges are not charged on Aeroplan redemptions.

-Emirates First Class reward seat availability is often quite good on the Sydney-Christchurch and Melbourne-Singapore routes.
+Emirates First Class reward seat availability is often quite good on the Sydney-Christchurch route.
 Reward availability on Emirates flights from Australia to Dubai can be limited.
 But in general, you may have the best chance of finding seats when booking either 11 months out or at the last minute.

-Emirates often releases extra reward seats just a few days prior to departure, which can be useful if your travel plans are spontaneous!
+Emirates often releases extra reward seats just a few days before departure, which can be useful if your travel plans are spontaneous!

 The Qantas website often gives an error message when you try to search for Qantas Classic Flight Reward seats departing from Dubai.
 This is an ongoing bug with the Qantas website.
 To get around this, try conducting a one-way or return flight search (rather than using the multi-city tool) or call Qantas to make your booking.

-If available, a one-way First Classic Reward from Melbourne to Dubai flying Emirates costs 170,800 Qantas Frequent Flyer points + approximately $1,178 in taxes & carrier charges.
+If available, a one-way First Classic Reward from Melbourne to Dubai flying Emirates costs 195,400 Qantas points + $1,166 in taxes & carrier charges.
+(The points portion of this redemption will increase to 234,500 Qantas points from 31st March 2026.)

 Singapore Airlines

 Singapore Airlines offers First Class on all of its Sydney-Singapore and Melbourne-Singapore flights that are operated by Airbus A380s or Boeing 777s.
-This currently includes three of the four daily flights on the Sydney-Singapore route, and one of five daily Melbourne-Singapore services.
+This currently includes three of the four daily flights on the Sydney-Singapore route, and two of the five daily Melbourne-Singapore services.

 Singapore Airlines Boeing 777-300ER First Class